AffanBasra/Face_Recogntion_LFW/README.md

 Results
 The model achieved approximately 90% accuracy on both the validation and test sets after 20 epochs of training.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
 LFW Dataset
-TensorFlow